Jeimer Candelario Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks ninth in MLB.
+- The pitching staff for the Cubs has a collective 9.2 K/9, which ranks 12th in MLB.

-- The Cubs have the seventh-ranked team ERA among all MLB pitching staffs (3.50).
+- The Cubs' 3.41 team ERA ranks fourth among all league pitching staffs.

-- Smyly makes the start for the Cubs, his sixth of the season.
-He is 2-1 with a 3.21 ERA and 27 strikeouts in 28 2/3 innings pitched.
+- The Cubs will send Wesneski (2-1) to the mound to make his sixth start of the season.
+He is 2-1 with a 4.03 ERA and 15 strikeouts through 22 1/3 innings pitched.

-- In his most recent appearance on Wednesday against the San Diego Padres, the lefty went five innings, giving up two earned runs while surrendering four hits.
+- The right-hander last pitched on Thursday against the San Diego Padres, when he went five innings, allowing one earned run while giving up four hits.

+- In five games this season, the 25-year-old has an ERA of 4.03, with 6 strikeouts per nine innings.
+Opponents are batting .281 against him.

 © 2023 Data Skrive.
 All rights reserved.